 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
 A student who wishes to meet with the school counselor should contact the campus directly.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.

-[Also see Substance Abuse Prevention and Intervention and Suicide Awareness.]
+[See Substance Abuse Prevention and Intervention and Suicide Awareness and Mental Health Support]